 FCC Counsel’s Update and FCC Matters

-FCC pending matters: Over the past month we have made several status checks on pending amateur matters, and with several Congressional offices regarding those matters.
-We remain hopeful that the Commission will resolve the symbol rate proceeding, which has been pending since the Commission proposed to change the rule in 2016.
-It also has become critical that the FCC take up some of the matters on which petitions for rule making are pending to update rules.
+FCC pending matters: Over the past month status checks have been made at the FCC on pending amateur matters and also with several Congressional offices with which we are working.
+We remain hopeful that the Commission will finally remove the symbol rate limit, which has been pending since the Commission proposed its removal in 2016.
+It also has become critical to aspects of the Amateur Service including STEM education, recruitment activities, and emergency preparedness that the FCC take up some of the matters on which petitions to update its rules have been pending for several years.

 FCC New Proceeding: In April, the Commission adopted a Notice of Inquiry (NOI) to consider adopting a general rule or rules for receiver standards.
-This NOI in substance is not unlike one adopted by an earlier Commission 19 years ago, at the end of which it decided to proceed on a case-by-case, service-by-service basis without any general rules.
-However, continued problems with reallocating spectrum to new services without causing interference to incumbent services operating on adjacent bands without sufficient filtering or IMD specs has resulted in the issue being re-visited.
+This NOI in substance is not unlike one adopted by an earlier Commission 19 years ago, at the end of which it decided to proceed on a case-by-case, service-by-service basis without general rules.
+However, continued problems with reallocating spectrum to new services without causing interference to incumbent services operating on adjacent bands has resulted in the issue being re-visited.

 Licensing Delays: The FCC staff is focused on correcting code that manages amateur licensing in the FCC’s ULS database.
 The problems appear to involve applications submitted by VECs in batches, and VECs have been requested to stop submitting applications until further notice.
 This code was introduced in connection with collecting fees for amateur applications.
 The problems are expected to be fixed shortly.

 Forest Service Fees: Members of the Legislative Committee and I have conducted several meetings with Congressional staff concerning the new $1400 fee proposed by the U.S. Forest Service.
-We are hopeful that some accommodation will be made for non-profit groups such as amateur service licensees.
+We are hopeful that some accommodation will be made for non-profit groups such as Amateur Service licensees.

-FCC Opening: The FCC staff has returned only on a scheduled, limited basis.
-At this time, a full return is not expected until late summer or early autumn.
-It is expected that work from home will continue to a greater extent than before the Pandemic and seems to be the case for many companies in the private sector.
+FCC Opening: The FCC staff has returned on a scheduled, limited basis.
+At this time a full return is not expected until late summer or early autumn.
+Even then, it is expected that work from home will continue to a greater extent than before the Pandemic as seems to be the case for many companies in the private sector.

 Legislative Advocacy Committee status report